bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 Kyber is not a Diffie-Hellman (DH) style non-interactive key agreement, but instead, Kyber is a Key Encapsulation Method (KEM).
-A KEM is a three-tuple of algorithms (KEYGEN, ENCAPSULATE, DECAPSULATE), where KEYGEN takes no inputs and generates a secret key and a public key;
+A KEM is a three-tuple of algorithms (*KeyGen*, *Encapsulate*, *Decapsulate*):

+ - *KeyGen* takes no inputs and generates a private key and a public key;
-ENCAPSULATE takes as input a public key and produces as ouput a ciphertext and a shared key; and DECAPSULATE takes as input a ciphertext and a secret key and produces a shared key.
+ - *Encapsulate* takes as input a public key and produces as ouput a ciphertext and a shared secret;
+ - *Decapsulate* takes as input a ciphertext and a private key and produces a shared secret.

-Like DH, a KEM can be seen as an unauthenticated key-agreement protocol, for example in TLS {{hybrid}}.
+Like DH, a KEM can be used as an unauthenticated key-agreement protocol, for example in TLS {{hybrid}}.
-However, unlike DH, a KEM-based key agreement is *interactive*, because the party executing ENCAPSULATE can compute its protocol message (the ciphertext) only after having received the input (public key) from the party running KEYGEN and DECAPSULATE.
+However, unlike DH, a KEM-based key agreement is *interactive*, because the party executing Encapsulate can compute its protocol message (the ciphertext) only after having received the input (public key) from the party running *Keygen* and *Decapsulate*.

 A KEM can be transformed into a PKE scheme using HPKE {{RFC9180}}.

 ## Warning on stability